 South Dakota Pheasant Numbers Struggle – Kansas Soars!

-With the upcoming pheasant hunting season approaching us quickly we have some great news to report about the upland hunting outlook here in Kansas.
+With the upcoming Kansas pheasant hunts are approaching us quickly we have some great news to report about the upland hunting outlook here in Kansas.
 The spring weather has been favorable and it looks to be another ROCK SOLID year of pheasant and quail hunting.

 Kansas has traditionally been overlooked on their amazing upland hunting opportunities.
 With less pressure – more birds and a shorter distance to drive from the states like Texas, Oklahoma, Missouri, Iowa, Nebraska, clients are able to spend more time in the field than in the truck or plane.

 Another new addition to the 10 Gauge Outfitters hunting adventure list is the opportunity to hunt the Early Season in Kansas.
 Due to some requests of opening up the hunting lodge in October – 10 Gauge has acquired some hunting land that falls under the preserve status.
-This means now instead of driving up to South Dakota for pheasant hunting, you can save yourself 8-10 hours in the truck and hunt some of the best land in the Midwest.
+This means now instead of driving for South Dakota pheasants, you can save yourself 8-10 hours in the truck and hunt some of the best land in the Midwest.
 Aside from this, you can hunt QUAIL as well in Kansas.

 We look forward to a great and wonderful year here at 10 Gauge Outfitters.
 To book your next hunt please fill out our contact form, email or give me a call.
 I am more than willing to help answer all your questions about your next pheasant hunting adventure here in Kansas.